 The lake provides the highest quality water at the lowest cost.
 LACSD can draw 1,566 acre-feet of water from the lake.

-The District had 5 wells in the Grass Valley Basin that provide approximately 150-200 acre feet of groundwater.
+The District has 5 wells in the Grass Valley Basin that provide approximately 150-200 acre feet of groundwater per year.
 The Lake Arrowhead area is comprised of approximately 4,900 acres of mountainous terrain where about 40% of the land has slopes of more than 30% grade.
 The ground underneath the surface is mostly dense, fractured and jointed granite.
 This terrain is very difficult to develop groundwater wells.
-Nevertheless, the District currently has five productive wells and has identified an additional 16 sites for further review and possible development.
+Nevertheless, the District currently has five productive wells and has identified additional sites for further review and possible development.

 Groundwater in Fractured Hard Rock